Junimeek/neuro-mm/README.md

 ### Latest Release
 Currently, this song pack is in Beta Version `0.1.1` with only one song (BOOM; the others will be completed at a later date, I just wanted to push something out).

-The recommended way to download this mod is through **Enomoto's DivaModManager**.
-If you already have it installed, you can go to the **DMA Mods** tab and search for "Neuro-sama Song Pack".
+[Enomoto's DivaModManager](https://github.com/enomoto-r02/DivaModManager-by-Enomoto) is **required** to play this mod.
+After installation, you can go to the **DMA Mods** tab and search for "Neuro-sama Song Pack".

-Alternatively, a download link can be found in the releases on this repository, or on the [Diva Mod Archive](https://divamodarchive.com/post/293) website. ~~If~~ all four songs are completed, I will be uploading this to GameBanana as well even though that site sucks.
+Alternatively, a download link can be found in the releases on this repository, or on [Diva Mod Archive](https://divamodarchive.com/post/293). ~~If~~ all six songs are completed, I will be uploading this to GameBanana as well even though that site sucks.

 ### Required Mods
 - [Enomoto's DivaModManager](https://github.com/enomoto-r02/DivaModManager-by-Enomoto)